MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

   between one of three CDNs or hosting enviroments, records (such as A and AAAA) for that name may have been sourced from different environments.
-* Enables the functional equivalent of a CNAME at a zone apex (such as "example.com") for HTTPS traffic, and generally enables delegation of operational authority for an HTTPS origin within the DNS to an alternate name.
-This addresses a set of long-standing issues due to HTTP(S) clients not implementing support for SRV records, as well as due to a limitation that a DNS name can not have both a CNAME record as well as NS RRs
-  (as is the case for zone apex names)
+* Enables the functional equivalent of a CNAME at a zone apex (such as "example.com") for alternative service endpoints including HTTPS, and generally enables delegation of operational authority for an origin within the DNS to an alternate name.
+    * For the HTTPS use-case, this addresses a set of long-standing issues due to HTTP(S) clients not implementing support for SRV records, as well as due to a limitation that a DNS name can not have both a CNAME record as well as NS RRs (as is the case for zone apex names)
+* For the HTTPS use-case, provide an HSTS-like indication signalling for the duration of the DNS RR TTL that the HTTPS scheme should be used instead of HTTP (see {{#hsts}}).

 ## Overview of the SVCB RR

 This subsection briefly describes the SVCB RR in a non-normative manner.

-The SVCB RR has four primary fields:
+The SVCB RR has two forms: AliasForm and ServiceForm.

-1. SvcRecordType: A numeric flag indicating how to interpret the subsequent fields.
-When "0", it indicates that the RR contains an alias.
-When "1", it indicates that the RR contains an alternative service definition.
+SVCB RR entries with three primary non-empty fields are in ServiceForm.
+When the third field is empty, this indicates that the SVCB RR is in AliasForm.

-2. SvcFieldPriority: The priority of this record (relative to others, with lower values preferred).
-Applicable when SvcRecordType is "1", and otherwise has value "0".
+1. SvcFieldPriority: The priority of this record (relative to others, with lower values preferred).
+Applicable for the ServiceForm, and otherwise has value "0".
 (Described in {{pri}}.)
-3. SvcDomainName: The domain name of either the alias target (when SvcRecordType is "0") or the uri-host domain name of the alternative service endpoint (when SvcRecordType is "1").
+2. SvcDomainName: The domain name of either the alias target (for AliasForm) or the uri-host domain name of the alternative service endpoint (for ServiceForm).
-4. SvcFieldValue: An Alternative Service field value describing the alternative service endpoint for the domain name specified in SvcDomainName (only when SvcRecordType is "1" and otherwise empty).
+3. SvcFieldValue: An Service field value containing key=value pairs describing the alternative service endpoint for the domain name specified in SvcDomainName (only for ServiceForm and otherwise empty).
+   Described in {{svcfieldvalue}}.

 Cooperating DNS recursive resolvers will perform subsequent record resolution (for SVCB, A, and AAAA records) and return them in the Additional Section of the response.
 Clients must either use responses included in the additional section returned by the recursive resolver or perform necessary SVCB, A, and AAAA record resolutions.
 DNS authoritative servers may attach in-bailiwick SVCB, A, AAAA, and CNAME records in the Additional Section to responses for an SVCB query.

-When SvcRecordType is "1", the SVCB RR extends the concept introduced in the HTTP Alternative Services proposed standard
-{{!AltSvc=RFC7838}}.
-Alt-Svc defines:

-* an extensible data model for describing alternative network endpoints that are authoritative for an origin
+When in the ServiceForm, the SvcFieldValue of the SVCB RR provides an extensible data model for describing network endpoints that are authoritative for the origin, along with parameters associated with each of these endpoints.
-* the "Alt-Svc Field Value", a text format for representing this information
-* standards for sending information in this format from a server to a client over HTTP/1.1 and HTTP/2.
+For the HTTPS use-case, there is a direct mapping from the SvcDomainName and SvcFieldValue into
+HTTP Alternative Services (Alt-Svc) entries {{!AltSvc=RFC7838}}.

-Together, these components provide a toolkit that has proven useful and effective for informing a client of alternative services for an origin.
+Together, these components provide a toolkit that has proven useful and effective in {{!AltSvc}} for informing a client of services for an origin.
 However, making use of an alternative service requires contacting the origin server first.
-This creates an obvious performance cost: users wait for a full HTTP connection initiation (multiple roundtrips) before learning of an alternative service that is preferred by the origin.
+This creates an obvious performance cost when alternative service endpoints can only be received via a connection to the origin service: for example, users wait for a full HTTP connection initiation (multiple roundtrips) before learning of an alternative service that is preferred by the origin.
 The first connection also publicly reveals the user's intended destination to all entities along the network path.

-The SvcFieldValue includes the Alt-Svc Field Value through the DNS.
-This is in its standard text format, with the uri-host portion of the alt-authority component moved into the SvcDomainName field of the SVCB RR.
-A client receiving this information during DNS resolution can skip the initial connection and proceed directly to an alternative service.

-## Additional Alt-Svc parameters
+## Parameter for ESNI

-This document also defines one additional Alt-Svc parameter that can be used within SvcFieldValue:
+This document also defines a parameter for Encrypted SNI {{!ESNI}}
+keys, both as a general SVCB parameter and also as Alt-Svc parameter which the SVCB parameter can be mapped into:

 * esnikeys ({{esnikeys}}): The ESNIKeys structure from Section 4.1 of {{!ESNI}}
   for use in encrypting the actual origin hostname in the TLS handshake.

 ## Terminology